Question received at questions@reasonsforhopejesus.com

 This is not a contradiction, and the answer is really quite simple.
 Matthew is the genealogy of Jesus through Joseph and Luke is the genealogy of Jesus through Mary.

-That raises the question, why does Luke record it as the genealogy of Joseph instead of Mary in Luke 3:23.
-To understand this requires some background about Jewish marriage and inheritance laws and customs.
+That raises the question, why does Luke record it as the genealogy of Joseph instead of Mary in Luke 3:23?
+Understanding this requires some background about Jewish marriage and inheritance laws and customs.

 Before proceeding, note that in Matthew, we read each person was begotten (“begat” in KJV, “born” in modern translations).
 The word “begat” is defined as: “to become the father of (someone) or to procreate as the father.”
 Notice that Matthew 1:16 does not say that Joseph “begat” Jesus.
 Rather, it says that Jesus was “born” of Mary.
 The word “born” is defined as: “brought into life by the process of birth.”
 This records that Jesus was not Joseph’s biological child.
 Jesus was the child born of his wife, Mary.
-This supports that Jesus was the adopted son of Joseph, not the begotten son of Joseph.
+This supports that Jesus was Joseph’s adopted son, not Joseph’s begotten son.
 Of course, we know that Jesus was begotten of God.

 John 3:16 For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.